adamgruber/mochawesome/README.md

 ## Usage

-1. Add Mochawesome to your project:
+1. Add Mochawesome and React peer deps to your project:

-  `npm install --save-dev mochawesome`
+  `npm install --save-dev mochawesome react react-dom`

 2. Tell mocha to use the Mochawesome reporter: